runar-labs/runar-swift/swift-node/plan.md

 ### 7.2 Test Data and Vectors
 **Current Status:**
-- ✅ Comprehensive test vector system exists in `swift-ffi` package
+- ✅ Comprehensive test vector system exists in `swift-ffi`
-- ✅ Cross-language CBOR validation between Swift and Rust (`FFITypesCrossValidationTests.swift`)
+- ✅ Cross-language CBOR validation between Swift and Rust
-- ✅ Rust validation script (`validate_swift_vectors.rs`) for serializer compatibility
-- ✅ Test vector generation for FFI types and serializer types
+- ✅ Test vector generation
-- ✅ Round-trip serialization validation

-**Required Node-Specific Implementation:**
-- Port Rust Node tests to Swift Node tests
-- Add Node-specific test vectors for service registry, peer management, etc.
-- Extend existing cross-validation to include Node-specific types
-- Add integration tests using existing test vector infrastructure
-- Add edge case and error condition tests for Node functionality

-## PHASE 8: Documentation and Examples

-### 8.1 API Documentation
-**Current Issues:**
-- Missing comprehensive API documentation
-- No usage examples
-- Missing migration guide

-**Required Implementation:**
-- Add comprehensive API documentation
-- Create usage examples and tutorials
-- Add migration guide from current implementation
-- Add performance and best practices guide

-### 8.2 Code Quality and Standards
-**Current Issues:**
-- Code doesn't follow all Swift best practices
-- Missing proper error handling patterns
+### 7.3 Common Pitfalls and How We Avoid Them
+- Do not use `NSLock` or ad-hoc `DispatchQueue` in place of Rust `DashMap`/`RwLock`.
+Use `@MainActor` for coordinators and `ShardedConcurrentMap` for concurrent maps.
+- Never store `AbstractService` or any non-Sendable in `ShardedConcurrentMap`.
+Keep services on `@MainActor` only.
-- No consistent naming conventions
+- No `@unchecked Sendable` anywhere.

-**Required Implementation:**
-- Apply Swift coding standards throughout
-- Implement consistent error handling patterns
-- Add proper logging and debugging support
-- Add code quality metrics and monitoring
+- Avoid duplicate schema/metadata types across packages.
+Prefer a single canonical definition and provide conversion helpers if wire types differ.
+- Fail early on invalid configuration—no hidden fallbacks.

 ## IMPLEMENTATION ORDER